-Were you or your loved one injured in a serious accident?
-Call the Atlanta attorneys at Monge & Associates at (800) 860-8021 to find out if you have a case and how much it’s really worth.
+Were you or your loved one injured in a serious truck accident?
+Call Monge & Associates at (800) 860-8021 to set up a free case evaluation!

 Examples of Negligent Truck Maintenance